alexandre-bismuth/CSE306-RayTracer/README.md

 - Interpolation (optional)
 - Textures (optional)

 The only missing element is area light source.
-Multiple pictures relating to implemented features can be found in the ```/output``` directory.
+Multiple pictures relating to implemented features can be found in the ```output``` directory.

 ## Bibliography